Deferred Action for Childhood Arrival (DACA)

 Gather the documents that you will need to apply for deferred action:

-1) Documents, such as a birth certificate or passport, showing age on June 15, 2012;
+1) Documents, such as a birth certificate or passport;

-2) Financial records, medical records, school records, employment records, and military records that demonstrate an individual came to the U.S. before the age of 16, AND resided in the U.S. for at least five years preceding June 15, 2012 AND was physically present in the U.S. as of June 15, 2012;
+2) Financial records, medical records, school records, employment records, and military records that demonstrate an individual came to the U.S. before the age of 16, AND resided in the U.S. at least since January 1, 2010;

 3) School records, including diplomas, GED certificates, report cards, school transcripts and other evidence of enrollment, or documentation as an honorably discharged veteran of the U.S. Armed Forces or Coast Guard.